donishadsmith/DEI-R-Workshop.github.io/Lesson 3.1 - Conditional & Iterative Statements.md

 ----

-*Note: how the logical values returned are reversed.*
+Note how the logical values returned are reversed.

 ----